information

 26.02.010 General.

-For the purpose of this Title, certain terms, phrases, words, and their derivatives shall be construed as specified herein.
+For the purpose of this Title, certain terms, phrases, words, and their derivatives must be construed as specified in this Chapter.
 Words used in the singular include the plural and the singular.
 Words used in the masculine gender include the feminine and the feminine the masculine.
-Terms, words, phrases and their derivatives used, but not specifically defined in this Title, or if not herein defined, shall have the meanings commonly accepted in the community.
+Terms, words, phrases and their derivatives used in this Title but not specifically defined in this Chapter have the meanings commonly accepted in the community.

 26.02.020 Approved.

-(Amended by Ordinance No. 176955, effective October 9, 2002.)
-Approved means electrical installations, equipment, product or materials acceptable under ORS 479 to the City of Portland, Bureau of Development Services.
+Approved means electrical installations, equipment, product or materials acceptable under ORS 479 to the City, Portland Permitting & Development.

-(Amended by Ordinance No. 176955, effective October 9, 2002.)
-The Bureau shall mean the City of Portland Bureau of Development Services, hereinafter referred to as “the Bureau,” which may be represented by any duly authorized employee.
+The Bureau means Portland Permitting & Development, which may be referred to in this Chapter as “the Bureau,” may be represented by any duly authorized employee.

 26.02.050 Electrical Code.